National Forest Foundation accelerates land treatments with Common Ground seed funds

 “There is value in working on both public and private lands to achieve effectiveness across the landscape,” Selig said.

-Chaffee’s wildfire plan identifies 30,000 acres of treatments to target by 2030 — an objective that would halve the risk wildfire poses to people, structures and natural resources in a ten-year timeframe.
+Chaffee’s wildfire plan identifies 30,000 acres of treatments to target by 2030 — an objective that would halve the risk that wildfire poses to people, structures and natural resources in a ten-year timeframe.

 Read more Stories of Impact from Chaffee Common Ground.